chrisgrieser/nvim-genghis/README.md

   and moves the current selection to that new file.
 (Visual Line command, the selection is moved linewise.)
 - `renameFile`: Rename the current file.
-- `moveAndRenameFile`: Move and Rename the current file.
+- `moveAndRenameFile`: Move and rename the current file.
 Keeps the old name if the new path ends with `/`.
-Works like the Unix `mv` command.
+Works like the UNIX `mv` command.
 - `moveToFolderInCwd`: Move the current file to an existing folder in the current working directory.
 - `chmodx`: Makes current file executable.
 Equivalent to `chmod +x`.